deejaygraham/deejaygraham.github.io/_posts/2013-10-01-sketchnoting-in-reverse.md

 - deliberate practice
 - presentations
 ---
-A little while ago I was introducted to the idea of sketchnoting by [Mike Rohde](http://rohdesign.com/) and the [sketchnote army](http://www.sketchnotearmy.com/).
+A little while ago I was introduced to the idea of sketchnoting by [Mike Rohde](http://rohdesign.com/) and the [sketchnote army](http://www.sketchnotearmy.com/).

 I bought [Mike's book](http://rohdesign.com/book) and decided to try the method for taking notes on presentations I attend and during training sessions.
 I found it to be a great tool for retaining information and for refreshing your memory once a presentation is long in the past.